iturdikulov/notes/papis/9c8a1a90d37c313ce0809814e3c99f82-kernighan-brian-w./brianwkernighanprogramminglanguage1988.md

   - "research"
 ---

-The authors of this book [@TheCProgrammiKernig1988] present the complete guide to ANSI standard C language programming.
-Written by the developers of C, this new version helps readers keep up with the finalized ANSI standard for C while showing how to take advantage of C's rich set of operators, economy of expression, improved control flow, and data structures.
+The authors of this book [@BrianWKernighanProgrammingLanguage1988] present the complete guide to ANSI standard C language programming.
+Written by the developers of C, this new version helps ****readers keep up with the finalized ANSI standard for C while showing how to take advantage of C's rich set of operators, economy of expression, improved control flow, and data structures.